 While you can, of course, define these two words however you like, the important thing is that they aren’t useful concepts in any way.

 Intelligence is what is measured by an intelligence test.
 You can train the riddles that you need to solve in an IQ test and this way you can increase your IQ.
 Is this meaningful?
 Of course not.
-This only means that you got better in solving these kind of riddles and nothing else.
+This only means that you got better at solving these kinds of riddles and nothing else.
 There is no correlation between what is measured in an IQ test and any type of success in life.
 The biggest discoveries in science aren’t made by the smartest guys.

 Talent is similar, but even more ominous, because there isn’t even a quantifiable notion like the IQ for intelligence.

 So why are these notions so popular nevertheless?
 Because they are convenient.
-On the one hand they are convenient to excuse why you aren’t able to do certain things.
+On the one hand, they are convenient to excuse why you aren’t able to do certain things.

-“Well I simply have no talent for mathematics.”
+“Well, I simply have no talent for mathematics.”

 “I’m not smart enough.”

-I would like to go even further and say that they are not only useless, but actually harmful.
+I would like to go even further and say that they are not only useless but actually harmful.

 Most people never reach their potential, because they think they don’t have what it takes.
 This is incredibly harmful bullshit.
-As long as your body and brains works reasonably good, you can achieve whatever you want.
+As long as your body and brains work reasonably good, you can achieve whatever you want.

 It makes actually no sense to believe in intelligence and talent.
 Even if I’m wrong and there is such a thing, talking and thinking will only have the effect that you start doubting and limiting yourself.